 Dr. Robert B. Sloan, Jr., is the current president of Houston Baptist University and has served in this capacity since September 1, 2006.
 Under Dr. Sloan’s visionary leadership, the University is experiencing unprecedented growth as he and his administrative team work to implement the goals, or pillars, in HBU’s twelve-year vision, The Ten Pillars: Faith and Reason in a Great City

 Undergraduate and graduate enrollments have increased under Dr. Sloan’s leadership.
-The University also has added several innovative new programs and courses of study and has plans to add others – including a doctoral program – within the next two years.
-Programs implemented within the 2012-2013 academic year include the Master of Arts in Philosophy and the Master of Arts in Apologetics.
-Exciting new undergraduate programs scheduled for implementation on June 1, 2013, include a minor in Family Studies, a major in Cinema and New Media Arts (BS), a major and minor in Great Texts (BA), and a Pre-Law program.
-Plans are also underway to add a 100 percent online Master of Education program by the spring of 2014 and to move HBU to the next level as a Christian university by adding a doctoral program in philosophy by the fall of that year.
+The University also has added several innovative new programs and courses of study.
+Recent program additions include the Master of Arts in Philosophy and the Master of Arts in Apologetics.
+Exciting new undergraduate programs include a minor in Family Studies, a major in Cinema and New Media Arts (BS), a major and minor in Great Texts (BA), and a Pre-Law program.

 Other changes to the undergraduate academic program under Dr. Sloan’s leadership include the launching of an Honors College in 2008 and implementation of a new interdisciplinary Liberal Arts Core Curriculum in the fall of 2011.
-The Liberal Arts Core Curriculum, or LACC, is designed to engage undergraduates with the greatest thinkers, authors, and artists in Western Civilization.
+The Liberal Arts Core Curriculum is designed to engage undergraduates with the greatest thinkers, authors, and artists in Western Civilization.

 Other significant changes include the University’s return to full membership status in Division I of the NCAA; the decision to join the Southland Conference and play football in 2014; construction of Dunham Field; development of 59 and Fondren, Belin Drive, and the Plaza; the implementation of living/learning communities, including HBU’s new Freshman Village; the renovation of the Brown Administrative Complex, with its M. D. Anderson Student Center and Bettis Quadrangle; the election of non-Baptist Christians to the HBU Board of Trustees.